wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 All of the graphics here will be generated with [R](http://www.r-project.org/), which is described on its web site as "a language and environment for statistical computing and graphics."
 It's a powerful tool for advanced statistics, but it's also used for other purposes such as data mining and, as we'll be doing here, visualization.
 R on its own has a fairly simple interface, so I recommend also installing [RStudio](http://www.rstudio.org/), a GUI that runs on top of R and provides an very powerful and much friendlier interface.
 Install R first, then RStudio.
 They both run on all major platforms.

 All of the code and datasets in this paper are available at [http://github.com/wdenton/c4lj-dentographs](http://github.com/wdenton/c4lj-dentographs).
-Every command-line or R code snippet is reproducible.
-There are two kinds of snippets of code below: `$` means it's from the command line and `>` means it's from R.  You can use your command line in a shell or terminal window on any Linux, Unix or Mac OSX system, or with Cygwin on Windows.
+Every command line or R code snippet is reproducible.
+There are two kinds of snippets of code below: `$` is at the command line and `>` is in R.  You can use your command line in a shell or terminal window on any Linux, Unix or Mac OSX system, or with Cygwin on Windows.

 To make a local copy of the repository, run this at the command line: